Only in Hong Kong!

 * * * STOP PRESS * * *

 I've had a lot of interest in the 'China e-waste' album in my portfolio which you can find on the first screen of the portfolio page, ninth album along.

 So today I decided to upload more photos from a recent trip to Guiyu, the 'e-waste processing capital of China', that I made as part of a field project for my MJ course at the University of Hong Kong's JMSC.
 I have put these photos at the back of the album, behind the photos from Guangxi Province and Hong Kong that I took in 2007 and 2008.
-I've posted a few of them here on the blog page, but if you want to see them in their full screen beauty just go to the Portfolio page, then click on the full screen icon which looks like this:

 For those who are unfamilar, Guiyu is centred at the centre of the world's 'e-waste' processing industry.
 Illegal container loads of discarded electronic goods from the United States, Japan and Europe, find their way to China via the port of Hong Kong.
 Most of it usually ends up in Guiyu for 'recycling' at informal e-waste processing factories, of which there are around 3,000 in the town.
 Computers, printers, keyboards, CRT monitors, mobile phones, and other obsolete high tech junk can be seen in large piles strewn across Guiyu.